crowdymous/crowdymous.github.io/_posts/2021-10-29-untraceable.md

 digitally or even physically.
 This is why some companies try really hard to physically secure their servers, or try to dissociate the user from their devices as well as possible.

+But even if there is no law and the servers are physically secured, what about just paying an employee to reveal some data?
+What about a disgruntled employee taking and revealing some data? *Any* information the server knows the provider and its employees could potentially know as well.
+It is therefore at risk.

 The only way to avoid all these problems however is to *not route*.
 Without the routing, the server doesn't need to know anything at all, it is just a technical component that sits somewhere.
 Even if all the data that is available on it is stolen, leaked or collected, there is nothing there.
 Not even